fiveham/Sudoku_Solver/README.md

 be disjoint from one another yet they all must be connected together via the recipient `Rule`s.

-If the source `Rule`s and recipient `Rule`s are not interconnected, appropriately, then either the Sledgehammer scenario is invalid or the Sledgehammer scenario is the union of multiple valid Sledgehammer scenarios each of which has as smaller overall size than that of this Sledgehammer scenario, in which case they must already have been found and resolved, having all non-source recipient `Claim`s falsified.
+If the source `Rule`s and recipient `Rule`s are not interconnected appropriately, then either the Sledgehammer scenario is invalid or the Sledgehammer scenario is the union of multiple valid Sledgehammer scenarios each of which has a smaller overall size than that of this Sledgehammer scenario, in which case they must already have been found and resolved, having all non-source recipient `Claim`s falsified.
 There is no way that a Sledgehammer scenario with multiple